 Men Who Batter - Parenting Interventions

-1. Discuss the operational guidelines that should be utilized to monitor and reduce risk to potential victims of men’s abuse.
+1. Evaluate the operational guidelines that should be utilized to monitor and reduce risk to potential victims of men’s abuse.

 2. Explain the most common profile of men who have been violent in their families.

-3. Elucidate a good predictor of re-assault for men who have abused their partners and for parents who have maltreated their children.
+3. Express a good predictor of re-assault for men who have abused their partners and for parents who have maltreated their children.

 4. Describe batterer fathers based on many years of clinical experience.